 Here he is at almost 2 months, 12 lbs 10 oz, and 24″.
 His shoulders were right at the lowest harness slot and the head support gave him nice support for his head.

 He’s currently 5 months, 18lbs, and 26″ and fits well.
 It seems a bit narrow compared to some of the other seats I’ve tried with him, but he still seems comfortable.
 The adjustable headrest fits around his head perfectly and really helps with head slump when he sleeps.
 The biggest drawbacks are the thin twisty straps and the lack of harness comfort pads.
-Anders has a chunky neck and the straps rub on his neck.
+My little guy has a chunky neck and the straps rub on his neck.
 To solve this, I just pull his shirt up under the straps.
 I love the large canopy, easily adjustable crotch buckle, and adjustable head support.
 Since the recline was broken on our base, I contacted Baby Trend and they were great about replacing it for us.
 I’ve found it’s a little hard to adjust into the more inclined position.
 I love that the base provides the ability to adjust it for older infants though.
-Anders is excited to be able to see out the window.
+My son is excited to be able to see out the window.
 I didn’t have any issues with installation in my 2012 Nissan Quest.
 The rigid lower anchors are amazing and went in well even though my anchors are a bit buried.
-Overall I’ve been pleased with this seat so far for Anders.
+Overall I’ve been pleased with this seat so far.

 *** UPDATE #2 – April 2015***

-Anders got to try the Baby Trend Inertia out one more time before it gets retired to storage.
+Our model got to try the Baby Trend Inertia out one more time before it gets retired to storage.
 He has outgrown it by height at less than 1″ from the top of his head to the top of the head support.
 His overall fit is still pretty decent besides being a bit squished.

 Baby Trend kindly provided the seat at no cost for this review, however, CSFTL was not compensated for this post and opinions are all our own.